 - Collaborative project with the Nooksack Salmon Enhancement Association (NSEA) to replace a barrier culvert with a bridge to improve fish passage.

 - Culverts and other human-made barriers can block salmon passage as they migrate upstream to spawn which severely limits their available habitat.

-- Removing this barrier would allow fish to access approximately 0.7 miles of upstream habitat, including two forested ponds ideal for summer rearing.
+- Removing this barrier will allow fish to access approximately 0.7 miles of upstream habitat on this tributary of Terrell Creek, including two forested ponds ideal for summer rearing.